 The car was succesfully raced by Jem Marsh and although originally fitted with a roof, this was removed for racing.

-The car resurfaced in 2015 and is now undergoing a restoration.
+The car resurfaced in 2015 and has been sold on to an enthusiasts in the UK and is now undergoing a restoration.

 Where it All Began- Dollgellau 1959